Reddit: A Guide for Parents & Educators

 • ~“Show up in search results” - slide to grey to prevent your student’s profile from appearing in search engine results

-• ~“Personalize recommendations based on your general location” - slide to grey to prevent Reddit from using your student’s city, state, or country (based on IP address) to recommend posts and communities
+• Scroll down to “SENSITIVE ADVERTISING CATEGORIES” turn off all categories to limit ads about these sensitive topics based on your general location” - slide to grey to prevent Reddit from using your student’s city, state, or country (based on IP address) to recommend posts and communities

-• There are several ways to find the user settings on the website, but the easiest way is to click on the avatar and then click on the gear icon
+• Click on the avatar and then click on the gear icon

 • “User settings” will be open and click the “Feed Settings” tab

-• “Adult content” is the top option - Make sure that the blue button to the right is turned to grey (off) to prevent any NSWF material from being displayed
+• “Adult content” is the top option - Make sure that the blue button to the right is turned to grey (off) to prevent any NSFW material from being displayed

 • “Autoplay media” can be turned off to prevent videos and gifs from being automatically played in the viewport - slide button to grey to turn off